DarioTrujanoOchoa/dariotrujanoochoa.github.io/_portfolio/2024-04-01-higerOrderWTP-1.md

 ---
 title: "Do we know the value of information?
-Heterogeneous effects in demand for information"
+Heterogeneous effects in the demand for information"
 excerpt: "Non-Bayesian agents and their willingness to pay for information under different contexts."
 collection: portfolio
 ---